 Information for School Administrators

-Learn about the advantages of school based telehealth.
+Learn about the advantages of school-based Virtual Health.

-With the parent's permission, a student may be evaluated by a board certified pediatrician or certified nurse practitioner through a telemedicine conference.
+With the parent's permission, a student may be evaluated by a board certified pediatrician or certified nurse practitioner through a virtual conference.
 Parents have the option of being a part of the virtual visit by logging into a secure website or joining by phone.
-If the child has a condition appropriate for telemedicine, the school nurse can connect with a Cook Children's pediatrician or nurse practitioner.
+If the child has a condition appropriate for Virtual Health, the school nurse can connect with a Cook Children's pediatrician or nurse practitioner.